 Students learn to code using robots, building blocks, and coding software.
 Students learn about Augmented Reality.
 They design original creations to print in a 3-D printer.
 They build and explore circuitry and electronics using electronic building blocks.
 They explore simple machines and more.
 In the X-STREAM Lab, students are free to explore multiple solutions to a task using a variety of materials to accomplish their goal.

-PreK 4 though fifth grade students attend art enrichment class every two weeks.
+PreK 4 through fifth grade students attend art enrichment class every two weeks.
 Within the class time, they create beautiful projects while learning about principles of design, elements of art, famous artists, and different types of art medium.
 They create guided projects but also have the opportunity for freedom and experimentation to grow their own artistic skills.
 In art class, students are encouraged to have a positive attitude while growing their skills and to believe that they can all be artists who can create a beautiful masterpiece.

 Sixth, seventh, and eighth grade students have the opportunity to take art as their elective class.
 Those grade levels come to class every other day, giving them more time to create larger, more detailed projects and dive even deeper into new art skills and styles.
 Students spend the whole year creating projects with perspective, by drawing from observation, by drawing from a picture, taking photographs and using technology, with printmaking, and more.